Doctor of Education in Leadership and Learning – Health Care Administration and Leadership

 What is the dissertation process?

 The dissertation is the final step of a doctoral program and culmination of a student’s doctoral studies.
-The dissertation is a written document that summarizes a completed research study that is grounded and theory and is methodologically sound.
-You will have up to six months to complete each dissertation course.
+The dissertation is a written document that summarizes a completed research study that is grounded in theory and is methodologically sound.

 Is this program for you?